AdRoll/baker/content/en/docs/How Tos/metrics.md

 metrics.
 In particular, the following counters are defined:

 - [Input](https://pkg.go.dev/github.com/AdRoll/baker#InputStats):
-    - `NumProcessedLines`, the total number of processed records since the component creation
+    - `NumProcessedLines`, the total number of processed records since the component creation.
 - [Filter](https://pkg.go.dev/github.com/AdRoll/baker#FilterStats):
-    - `NumProcessedLines`, the total number of processed records since the component creation
+    - `NumProcessedLines`, the total number of processed records since the component creation.
-    - `NumFilteredLines`, the number of filtered out (i.e. discarded) records
+    - `NumFilteredLines`, the number of filtered out (i.e. discarded) records.
 - [Output](https://pkg.go.dev/github.com/AdRoll/baker#OutputStats):
-    - `NumProcessedLines`, the total number of processed records since the component creation
+    - `NumProcessedLines`, the total number of processed records since the component creation.
-    - `NumErrorLines`, the number of records that have produced an error
+    - `NumErrorLines`, the number of records that have produced an error.
 - [Upload](https://pkg.go.dev/github.com/AdRoll/baker#UploadStats):
-    - `NumProcessedFiles`, the total number of processed files since the component creation
+    - `NumProcessedFiles`, the total number of processed files since the component creation.
-    - `NumErrorFiles`, the number of files that have produced an error
+    - `NumErrorFiles`, the number of files that have produced an error.

 Due to historical reasons, these fields have the word _lines_ in them but they do mean the number of records.